 Ricotta gnudis, roasted garlic and dried tomatoes

-Our dear Loreto, gastronomic blogger of Sabores de Colores, takes us today to Italy, but she does not do it with a typical Italian pasta recipe, but rather she presents us with a delicious gnudis recipe.
+Our dear Loreto, a gastronomic blogger from Sabores de Colores, takes us to Italy today, but she does not do it with a typical Italian pasta recipe, but rather presents us with a rich recipe for gnudis.
 To prepare it, he used, as you can see in the photographs, the De Buyer Mineral B iron skillet .
 Are you curious to discover this recipe with an Italian aroma?
 Here you have it:

 Do you know the gnudis?
-Possibly not, I tell you: they are typical of Italian Tuscany and they are ravioli but without pasta, or gnocchi without potato, their main ingredient is ricotta (Spanish cottage cheese) and they are so easy to prepare that it is as if we were making the pasta filling fresh and cook it and serve it like pasta.
+Possibly not, I'll tell you: they are typical of Italian Tuscany and are ravioli but without pasta, or gnocchis without potatoes, their main ingredient is ricotta (Spanish cottage cheese) and they are so easy to prepare that it is as if we were making the pasta filling. fresh and cook it and serve it as if it were pasta.

-In short, some ricotta cheese balls that we can flavor as we like and serve as we like.
-I tell you how to prepare them and also different ways to serve them in addition to the delicious traditional butter and sage sauce.
+In short, some ricotta cheese balls that we can flavor as we want and serve as we like.
+I will tell you how to prepare them and also different ways to serve them in addition to the delicious traditional butter and sage sauce.

 For the Gnudis (for 4 people):